shaloo/web3-user-personas/docs/personas/persona-14-regulation-navigator.md

     ---

     * *Risk-averter Mindset:* Views compliance as a second line of defense and a mechanism to protect clients, the public, and the company from severe penalties, fines, and reputational damage, detail oriented, documentation driven for audit trails, reports to prove compliance
-    * *Cross-Jurisdiction Strategist:* Operates with a global perspective, actively comparing regulatory environments (e.g., UAE, Singapore, EU, US) to advise on the most favorable and secure operating structure
+    * *Cross-Jurisdiction Strategist:* Operates with a global perspective, actively comparing regulatory environments (for example, UAE, Singapore, EU, US) to advise on the most favorable and secure operating structure
     * *Technology Prudence:* Embraces innovative technology, but approaches it with a lens of legal liability, intensely focused on the "Smart Contract Legal Liability Gaps" and the legal implications of automated code execution
     * *Proactive Compliance by design:* Instead of being reactive to regulatory compliance, insists on designing compliance into the system from day one, recognizing that adding compliance layers post-launch leads to higher operational costs